-offences to INTERPOL and/or the World Customs Organization?
-No information n 🗌 3.4.1f (previously 1.7.3f) Does your country have legislative provisions for any of the following that can be applied to the investigation, prosecution and/or sentencing of CITES offences as appropriate?
+3.4.1f (previously 1.7.3f) Does your country have legislative provisions for any of the following that can be applied to the investigation, prosecution and/or sentencing of CITES offences as appropriate?
 Yes No No information If yes, how many times was this used during the period covered by this report?
-General crime 1 Predicate offences 2 Asset forfeiture 3 Corruption 4 International cooperation in criminal matters 5 Organized crime 6 Specialized investigation techniques 7 If 'Yes' to any of the above, please explain how each brief summary, including any lessons learned which r • 3.4.1g (previously 1.7.3g) Does your country have institutional capacity to imple legislative provisions listed in the question above aga offences? ainst Cl TES Yes No No informatio on If 'No', please provide a brief summary of your major capaci ty-build ding needs:
+General crime 1 \square Predicate offences 2 \square Asset forfeiture 3 \square Corruption 4 \square International cooperation in criminal matters 5 \square Organized crime 6 \square Specialized investigation techniques 7 \square If 'Yes' to any of the above, please explain how each is used for CITES offences?
+Please provide brief summary, including any lessons learned which might be helpful for other Parties: 3.4.1g (previously 1.7.3g) Does your country have institutional capacity to imple legislative provisions listed in the question above aga offences?
+Yes No No informati on 🗌 If 'No', please provide a brief summary of your major capacity-building needs:

-- Objective 3.5 Parties work collaboratively across range, transit and destination states, to address entire illegal trade chains, including through strategies to reduce both the supply of and demand for illegal products, in order for trade to be legal and sustainable.
-SDG Goals 15 & 17 GBF Targets 5, 16, 20 & 21 - Indicator 3.5.1: Number of seizures made through Parties collaboration across range, transit and destination States, to address entire illegal trade chains.
+Objective 3.5 Parties work collaboratively across range, transit and destination states, to address entire illegal trade chains, including through strategies to reduce both the supply of and demand for illegal products, in order for trade to be legal and sustainable.
+SDG Goals 15 & 17 GBF Targets 5, 16, 20 & 21

+Indicator 3.5.1: Number of seizures made through Parties collaboration across range, transit and destination States, to address entire illegal trade chains.